 Ashtanga-Vinyasa yoga is the physical yoga practice descended from the Ashtanga Yoga lineage; an ancient philosophy over 5,000 years old, developed in Mysore, India, by the late Pattabhi Jois.
 The practice of Ashtanga Vinyasa is defined by the connection of breath with movement in a flowing sequence.
 Asanas are performed in a specific order, whereby each pose prepares the body for the next.
 There are 6 series within Ashtanga-Vinyasa, and students must master each series before moving on to the next.

-Now that we’ve answered many burning questions, and hopefully got most of your concerns out the way, let’s bust some of the common myths around yoga trainings, so that you know exactly what to expect (and what not to expect!).
+Now that we’ve answered many burning questions, and hopefully got most of your concerns out the way, let’s bust some of the common myths around yoga teacher trainings, so that you know exactly what to expect (and what not to expect!).

 This is one of the main concerns that yogas student have about attending a yoga instructor certification course.
 But it is absolutely not true!
 It doesn’t matter whether you can do handstand or not, nor how flexible or strong you are.
 As long as you have a willingness to learn and to have a go, then you’ll discover that you don’t always need to be able to do a pose yourself to be able to teach it.

-You definitely don’t need to have been doing yoga every day for the last 5 years before you can join a yoga training!
+You definitely don’t need to have been doing yoga every day for the last 5 years before you can join a yoga teacher. training!
 All we ask is around 3 months’ consistent practice (that means at least 3 times a week) unless you have a movement background, in which case less time might be fine.
 As long as you have a basic level of fitness, your commitment is more important than your experience.

 Yoga bodies come in all shapes and sizes!
 You absolutely don’t need to have a ‘six pack’, or train for marathons…. just a basic level of fitness and dedication to practicing what you learn.
 It’s really important as a teacher to be mindful of different bodies not only when it comes to adjusting but also anatomy-wise, as not all bodies will be able to do certain poses, and respecting/honouring that is very important.

 Everyone’s journey to yoga is different; some may have come from a more spiritual or traditional background, practicing ‘ahimsa’ (non-violence to all living creatures), and others from a movement or physical health perspective.
-You will not be shamed for not being vegan on a yoga training, although often the food served at the training is traditionally vegetarian, and you might be encouraged to try sticking to a vegetarian diet for the duration of the training.
+You will not be shamed for not being vegan on a yoga teacher training, although often the food served at the training is traditionally vegetarian, and you might be encouraged to try sticking to a vegetarian diet for the duration of the training.
 Either way, coming with an open mind, and respecting others’ journeys is all that is asked of you.

 This is definitely not true!
 You don’t need to be an ambassador for Lululemon to join a training… if you do have any props that are essential to your practice you may want to bring these, although check first what props (if any) are provided by the school.
 Otherwise see above regarding what mat to bring, and, as for clothes, just bring what you are comfortable in, as long as it’s appropriate for the weather and climate of the training.

-This is another misconception, exacerbated by social media images of young slim women doing fancy yoga poses, but doesn’t represent the diversity of yoga practitioners, nor the diversity of people who choose to do a yoga training.
+This is another misconception, exacerbated by social media images of young slim women doing fancy yoga poses, but doesn’t represent the diversity of yoga practitioners, nor the diversity of people who choose to do a yoga teacher training.
 The more we can do to spotlight and celebrate diversity within the yoga community the more we can bring yoga and its benefits to every body.

 Are you looking to teach or just improve your practice?
 Do you want more of an intense, retreat-style training, or are you looking to make new friends in a fun, laid-back setting?
-All of this will influence which type of training (and which school) you will want to choose.
+All of this will influence which type of teacher training for yoga (and which school) you will want to choose.

 There are so many schools and trainings to choose from these days, all of which require a significant investment, both in terms of your money and time, so it’s in your best interest to choose a reputable school with a proven track record, rather than a new school that may not have a great deal of experience offering trainings.